smartypantsgc9/website_dsc180a/README.md

 First command line window:
 > cd website_dsc180 (or whatever directory you will be using)

-> guntherschwartz$ python3 -m venv env
+> python3 -m venv env

 > source env/bin/activate